caseypaquola/CortPro/docs/pages/statistical_analysis.rst

 .. figure:: ./images/t-statistic_map.png
    :alt: t-statistic_map.png

-Figure: Vertex-wise t-map showing the association between SNR and μ₀.
-The colours (Viridis colormap) represent the t-statistic at each cortical vertex, with brighter colours indicating larger positive t-values.
+The vertex-wise t-map shows the association between SNR and μ₀.
+The colours (viridis colormap) represents the t-statistic at each cortical vertex, with brighter colours indicating larger positive t-values.
 The corresponding FDR-corrected q-map indicates the vertices with which a statistically significant association was detected.